How Does the EU Cyber Resilience Act (CRA) Set Cybersecurity Requirements for Digital Products?

 The Cyber Resilience Act requirements aim to ensure that hardware and software products are placed on the market with fewer to no vulnerabilities and that manufacturers take security seriously throughout a product’s entire lifecycle.

-The total global cost of cybercrime is projected to reach $1.2 trillion annually by the end of 2025.
+According to Cyber Defense Magazine, the total global cost of cybercrime was projected to reach $1.2 trillion annually by the end of 2025.
 In today’s connected world, a single cybersecurity incident can quickly cascade across organizations and supply chains—often crossing borders within minutes, as seen in the recent NPM supply chain attack.

 Understanding when the CRA was proposed, passed, and when it will become enforceable is critical for planning compliance efforts: